rtavenar/hdr/content/parts/01/temporal_kernel.md

 followed by (ii) a Euclidean distance computation in $O(D)$ time, where $D$ is the dimension of the feature map $\phi(x)$.
-Overall, we have a distance between timestamped feature sets whose complexity can be tuned via the map dimensionality $D$.
+Overall, we have a distance between timestamped feature sets whose precision / complexity tradeoff can be tuned via the map dimensionality $D$.

 ## Evaluation